dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression.md

   $$age = \beta_0 + \beta_1 (Height) + \beta_2 (Weight)$$

-In general, if there are $p$ predictors
+In general, if there are $p$ predictors:

   $$y = \beta_0 + \beta_1X^{(1)} + \beta_2X^{(2)} + \cdots + \beta_pX^{(p)}, \text{ where }  \beta_0 \text{ is the intercept term. }$$

 The phrase "fitting a linear model" means we want to find coefficients $\beta$ such that the model $y = \beta_0 + \beta_1X^{(1)} +  \beta_2X^{(2)} +\cdots + \beta_pX^{(p)}$ accurately represents the relationship between the predictors and the response.